 Some Brock Family Miniatures

 Notes by Miss Mary Elizabeth Guille on some Brock portraits.
 Written November 29 1902, when she was aged 81.
 William Brock, Henry Brock, and Harriet Brock were children of William Brock (1725-1768) and Judith de Beauvoir.
+The leading portrait is of William Brock; it is signed P J, for Philip Jean, and dated 1786.

 [Edith Carey's note: These notes were by Mary E Guille, granddaughter of Mr and Mrs William Brock, her mother having been their daughter Judith De Beauvoir Brock, and her father the very Revd William Guille, Dean of Guernsey.1]